DistAlgo/distalgo/README.md

   now include a "#Node1" suffix to indicate that they are running on the 'Node1' node.

-  Node names can also be used for the `at` argument when calling the `new` function, which instructs the system to create the new processes on the named node(s) instead of locally.
+  Node names can be used for the `at` argument when calling the `new` function, which instructs the system to create the new processes on the named node(s) instead of locally.
 The following program, 'pingpong.da', creates a `Pong` process on the node named 'PongNode', then creates a